About National Children’s Alliance & CACs

 Why do children need Children’s Advocacy Centers?

-An estimated 1,564 children died from abuse and neglect in the United States in 20141, the most recent year for which there is national data.
-But child abuse fatalities are not the only consequences of abused children suffer.
-Sexual abuse, physical abuse, an neglect are forms of Adverse Childhood Experiences (ACEs) that researchers have linked to mental health problems, such as mood disorders, anxiety, substance abuse, and impulse control disorders.2 Child abuse often co-occurs with other ACEs, like witness to domestic or community violence, traumatic loss or separation, or sexual assault.
-Adults with multiple ACES have even been shown to be more likely to endure poor health outcomes like diabetes, STDs, heart disease, and early death.
+An estimated 1,770 children died from abuse and neglect in the United States in 20181, the most recent year for which there is national data.
+But child abuse fatalities are not the only consequences abused children suffer.
+Sexual abuse, physical abuse, and neglect are forms of adverse childhood experiences (ACEs) that researchers have linked to mental health problems, such as mood disorders, anxiety, substance abuse, and impulse control disorders.2 Child abuse often co-occurs with other ACEs, like witness to domestic violence or community violence, traumatic loss or separation, or sexual assault.
+Adults with multiple ACEs have even been shown to be more likely to endure poor health outcomes like diabetes, STDs, heart disease, and early death.

 In short, without intervention, child abuse causes lifelong problems.